 The Atlantic hurricane season traditionally lasts from June 1st to November 30th.
-The 2017 season is still in progress and to date has been one of the most destructive in recent memory.
+The 2017 season was one of the most destructive in recent memory.
 At the time of writing, 10 hurricanes have already been recorded, including major ones like Hurricane Harvey, Hurricane Irma and Hurricane Maria.
 All three have wrought catastrophic damage on areas of the Caribbean, with Irma rivaling the strongest hurricane ever to make landfall in the Atlantic Basin.

 01 of 10